gtraiano/DisneyCharacters/README.md

          - The names of the allies this character has.
          - The names of the enemies this character has.
     - Table functionality
-        -  The user should be able to select to display [10,20,50,100,200 and 500 ] characters per page.
+        -  The user should be able to select to display [10,20,50,100,200 and 500] characters per page.
         - The user should be able to navigate to the next or previous page.
         - Each page should display 50 characters initially.
         - The user should be able to search and find a desired character across all available characters.
         - The user should be able to find a character participating in a TV show.
-        - The user should be able to sort the list of characters per page by name
+        - The user should be able to sort the list of characters per page by name.

 2. As a user I would like to see the details of a character by selecting a table row element, on a modal.
     - Inside the modal should be present